as3richa/node-gnathite/README.md

 # gnathite

 Dead-simple HTML and plaintext email templates with Handlebars.
-A workalike reimplementation of [mandible](https://github.com/defunctzombie/node-mandible), since Mandible is now unmaintained (and is dependent on multiple vulnerable packages).
+A workalike reimplementation of [mandible](https://github.com/defunctzombie/node-mandible), since mandible is now unmaintained (and is dependent on multiple vulnerable packages).

 ## API